isgulkov/rsa-prep/README.md

 ## Motivation

-I'm enrolled for course at the uni starting this September where the old man will make us do precisely that, as a year-long project.
+I'm enrolled for a course at the uni starting this September where the old man will make us do precisely that, as a year-long project.

 Better start early, right?
 Nothing better to do, anyway — it's not like a have a job.